dbredvick/drew-tech/content/posts/2020-01-05-how-to-create-cron-job-now-zeit/index.md

 #### Want a text reminder of your New Year's goals but don't want to run the code yourself?

-I'll setup daily text reminders, pay the Twilio fees, and pay hosting costs for the first 10 people who retweet this tweet and DM me 🙂
+I'll set up daily text reminders, pay the Twilio fees, and pay hosting costs for the first 10 people who DM me 🙂

 <div style="align-self: center; width: 100%; max-width: 500px" id="testing">